This site is intended for healthcare professionals only

 Familiarise yourself with the affected systems

-While there is no impact on cognitive functioning, children with achondroplasia are faced with musculoskeletal, otolaryngological, neurological and spinal complications, some of which may require surgery to be corrected.1-3
+While there is no impact on cognitive functioning, children with achondroplasia are faced with musculoskeletal, otolaryngological, neurological, and spinal complications, a number of which may require surgery to be corrected.1-3

 Make sure you’re prepared